-Chemists working in chemical manufacturing companies may occasionally require to travel nationally and internationally to attend conferences and for research purposes.
+A career as a chemist requires them working in chemical manufacturing companies may occasionally require to travel nationally and internationally to attend conferences and for research purposes.

-Chemists work full time.
+A career as a chemist requires working full time.
 Part-time, hourly basis, on-call or work from home is not provided in this profession.
 A chemist’s career requires a firm commitment to work responsibilities.
 A little mismanagement could turn hazardous.
 He or she has to work with various chemicals and attentively monitor the timing of processes.
 That is why the profession suits full-time committed candidates.

-Chemists provide their services on both types of employment contractual and permanent.
+A career as a chemist requires providing their services on both types of employment contractual and permanent.
 The duration of the contractual term entirely depends on the requirements of the organisation.
 The contractual term’s duration might get extended depending on the work performance of a candidate.